JRMeyer/jrmeyer.github.io/_posts/2017-02-14-Installing-Merlin.markdown

 In the above output I've omitted displaying most files because there's a lot, specifically, there's 433 files.

+Since there's a lot of stuff going on in the `experiments` dir, I think it's worth the time to briefly explain what we have downloaded in terms of audio feature, label, and utterance ID files.

 <br/>

 #### File Formats in `experiments` Dir

-Since there's a lot of stuff going on in this dir, I tihnk it's worth the time to briefly explain what we have in terms of feature files.

 In terms of the file formats, we find the following: